 These Irish-made pieces by talented jewellery makers will add a statement to your summer outfits

-Meet some the past jewellery winners and runners-up in the Irish Made Awards:
+Meet some of the past Jewellery winners and runners-up in the Irish Made Awards:

 Chupi: Our 2017 jewellery Irish Made Awards winner was Chupi, who design and meticulously craft jewellery with love in Ireland.
 Their mission is to create timeless heirlooms made with sustainable, solid gold and precious gemstones that last forever.
 Treat yourself and get this dreamy, polished gold ring.